eric-lemesre/ta-lib-reloaded/tadoc/src/indicator.rst

         indicators/volatility/*

 * **Volumes indicators de volume** :
+    **Volume indicators (leading or lagging) tally up trades and quantify whether bulls or bear are in control.**

     They reflect the strength of the movement and the psychology of investors.
 The larger the volumes, the more meaningful the movement.
     Conversely, low volumes indicate that the movement is running out of steam and a probable correction.
 Volume indicators must be analyzed with the price chart, on their own, they mean nothing.
 These indicators can be used both in a directional market